simon21728/airbnb-clone-project/README.md

 - **Secure Payment Handling**
   Payment information is handled securely using encryption and third-party payment gateways.
 This protects sensitive financial data and ensures safe transactions.

+## CI/CD Pipeline

+**Continuous Integration (CI)** and **Continuous Deployment (CD)** pipelines automate the process of building, testing, and deploying the application.
+They help ensure that code changes are integrated smoothly, tested automatically, and deployed reliably to production or staging environments.

+**Importance for the Project:**
+- Reduces the chance of introducing bugs or breaking existing features.
+- Speeds up development by automating testing and deployment.
+- Ensures consistent and reproducible builds across environments.

+**Tools that could be used:**
+- **GitHub Actions**: Automates builds, tests, and deployments directly from the repository.
+- **Docker**: Packages the application and its dependencies into containers for consistent deployment.
+- **Heroku / AWS / DigitalOcean**: Cloud platforms for deploying and hosting the application.
+- **pytest / Django Test Framework**: For automated testing as part of the CI pipeline.